-Post-baccalaureate students are invited to enroll in this certificate.
+Post-baccalaureate students are invited to enroll in this unique certificate opportunity.
 By completing this certificate, students will be qualified to apply for most graduate programs in the biological sciences including medical, dental, optometry, podiatry, pharmacy, and veterinary schools.
 However, undergraduate coursework requirements for admission into graduate and professional schools can vary; it is prudent to check the coursework requirements for each individual school.

 This certificate may be pursued on a part-time or full-time basis.

 University-wide admissions policies can be found in the Undergraduate Admissions Policies section of this catalog.

 To apply for this program, please complete the George Mason University Admissions Application.

 - The desire to pursue a career in biological sciences or the health professions (research, medicine, dentistry, teaching, law, etc.)